 - Contact an attorney.
 Before talking to an insurance representative, make sure to consult your Denver car accident lawyer first.

 Many factors come in when determining the amount of your claim, such as clarity of fault and admissibility of evidence, among others.
-Because of this, not all car accident claims are worth the same.
+Because of this, not all car accident claims are worth the same in Denver.

 Working with a lawyer can help you gain a better understanding of what your case is worth and how you can recover the right amount of compensation you are entitled to.

-However, it would be beneficial to have a police report after a crash.
+However, it would be beneficial to have a police report after car crashes.
 This serves as evidence for important facts such as who is likely to be at fault, injuries and casualties sustained, etc. Without a detailed report from law enforcement, insurance companies may question your account of the accident and request additional information.
-In essence, a police report makes it easier to secure compensation.
+In essence, a police report makes it easier to secure compensation after a motor vehicle accident in Denver.

 Step 1.
 Contact the police.
 Every car accident must be reported to the police even if there are no injuries involved.